NGC 3386 - Elliptical Galaxy in Sextans

-NGC 3386 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3386 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3386 - Elliptical Galaxy in Sextans is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3386 - Elliptical Galaxy in Sextans in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 3386